w4bo/AA2425-unibo-mldm/slides/04-datapreparation.md

 :::: {.columns}
 ::: {.column width="60%"}

-*Pearson's correlation*: measures the linear relationship between two numeric variables
+*Pearson's correlation*: measures the *linear* relationship between 2 numeric variables

 - A coefficient close to 1 represents a positive correlation, -1 a negative correlation, and 0 no correlation
 - *Correlation between features*: